It’s not how much you raise. It’s how much you keep.

 Of course, everyone wants to be able to report that they raised more money or gross revenue with this year’s annual appeal or gala than they did last year, but shouldn’t we all be more focused on net revenue or how much money went to delivering on our mission?

-Too often, analysis reveals that while more money was raised, more money was also spent.
-Sometimes resulting in less net revenue than the previous year.
+Too often, analysis reveals that while more money was raised, more money was also spent — sometimes resulting in less net revenue than the previous year.

 Assuming your organization’s mission isn’t to conduct fundraising activities, how can you ensure that you’re netting more with your fundraising efforts, so you can DO more toward your mission?